lukexyz/Market-Analysis-Project/README.md

 df = clean.get_df()
 ```

+___

 ##### Analyse results
 ```
 from analysis import MarketValue
 MarketValue(df)
 ```

+1000 results were parsed and are graphed using a seaborn jointplot.
+The graph shows a near linear relationship between price, year and miles.

 <img src=https://raw.githubusercontent.com/lukexyz/Market-Analysis-Project/master/img/plots-toyotayaris.png>

-##### Market Suggestions
+##### Market Analysis

-The output data frame lists the results by deviation from market.
-The market price was approximated
-using the sklearn linear regression model.
+The market price was approximated using an sklearn linear regression model.
+The features used were vehicle age and miles travelled, which returned a

-The vehicle unique ID and url are included in the extended data frame.
+moderately accurate approximation with score 0.76.

 ```
 Graphing Market Analysis...